dikdom/ORAO-102/README.md

 the video circuitry.

 The rev2 and rev3 materials both contains the 'missing lines' fix.
 Rev3 also contains fix for the pull-up of the pin36 (BE line) of the WDC 65C02 CPU.
-In case of using a 65C02 CPU then R1 is advised to be populated.
+In case of using a 65C02 CPU then R1 should be populated.
+If the CPU is an NMOS 6502 (MOS, Rockwell) the pull-up doesn't interfere with the operation.

 I created rev3 because I still messed up the texts on rev2 board, the pull-up is inserted and the R5 value is corrected.
+I added an extra pinheader line for the keyboard.

-The logic ICs shall not all be 74HCs.
-The clock and the pixel shift must be LS, the rest can be HC.
+The clock (IC14) and the pixel shift IC (IC8) must be 7404/74165 (or LS), the rest can be HC.
 You may use 74LS for the complete board.

 On the ORAO2007 the keyboard connection header is a simple DIP16 socket.
 I added a second line of 1x8 header, so a 2x8 pin header (socket) also can be populated there - if that is more convenient. (for a keyboard PCB please